Wakfu (TV series): Sadida

 Amalia's father and king of the Sadida people.
 He is a jolly man as well as not familiar with formalities despite his king status, always questioning why Eva would always bow before him.
 He temporarily left his post to Armand when the Tree of Life was sick, trying to cure it.
 He later regains his throne after being informed of Nox's plan by Amalia and Eva.
-In Season 3, it is revealed the King is gravely ill and confined to his bed, and expects to die soon.
+In the third season, it is revealed the King is gravely ill and confined to his bed, and expects to die soon.
+King Oakheart eventually passed away at a later point, leading his son Prince Armand to succeed him as king.